 The Dean of Students office is located in the new Alumni and Student Engagement Center, across Main Street.
-They can be reached by <a href="mailto:ema
+They can be reached by email or phone at x7423.

 Student Support Services

 LEEP Student Success Network

 Clark's LEEP curriculum is supported by the LEEP Student Success Network, a constellation of academic advising and support staff that complements the work of faculty advisers.
 The following offices in the LEEP Student Success Network provide sustained and coordinated guidance to students through their academic experience and career development: